mliamsinclair/skybin/README.md

 ## Getting Started

+This application functions as a web server that allows for clients to connect through their browser and use the application to store and manage their files.
+The Skybin web server is best run on Mac and Linux operating systems.
-To run the application on MacOS or Linux, follow these steps:
+To run the application, follow these steps:

 1. Clone the repository.
 2. Set up a local MySQL database named "Skybin".